Best Adventure Travel Apps 2026: Navigation to Safety

 Google Translate (Free)

 Google Translate’s offline translation packs cover 59 languages and work without any internet connection.
-The camera translation feature (point your phone camera at text and see the translation overlaid in real time) is genuinely magical for reading menus, signs, and transportation schedules in foreign scripts.
+The camera translation feature (point your phone camera at text and see the translation overlaid in real time) is genuinely useful for reading menus, signs, and transportation schedules in foreign scripts.

 Pro tip: Download the offline language pack for every country you are visiting before departure.
 The camera feature works offline for many languages.
-Conversational translation requires internet for best accuracy but the offline mode is adequate for basic communication.

 iTranslate (Free, Premium $5.99/month)